 23.3.
 Notice to Original Parties of Easement Termination.
-If, at the time of any proposed extinguishment, the Easement is then held by a Grantee other than the original Grantee, or the then-Grantor is other than the original Grantor, a reasonable effort shall be made by the then-Grantee and then-Grantor to give the original Grantee and the original Grantor (if then still in existence) written notice of such proposed extinguishment, and the original Grantee and the original Grantee the right to prevent such extinguishment, which shall include (at a minimum) the right to be heard by the court considering the approval of the extinguishment.
+If, at the time of any proposed extinguishment, the Easement is then held by a Grantee other than the original Grantee, or the then-Grantor is other than the original Grantor, a reasonable effort shall be made by the then-Grantee and then-Grantor to give the original Grantee and the original Grantor (if then still in existence) written notice of such proposed extinguishment, and the original Grantee and the original Grantee and the include (at a minimum) the right to be heard by the court considering the approval of the extinguishment.